Echols Dorm: Brick Wall By Side Door

 Salutations fellow Outdoorspeople,

-It’s a beautiful time to be alive because the ODC is putting together a mega-trip to Snowshoe to end all trips to Snowshoe for the weekend of February 9th-12th
+Once again, the ODC is putting together a mega-trip to Snowshoe to end all trips to Snowshoe for the weekend of February 15th-18th.

 THE PLAN (Summary):

 Snowshoe arguably is the best mountain for skiing and snowboarding in the Southeast, with good trails and tons of variety.
 We’ve already rented out two whole houses (next to eachother) at the Cass Railroad State Park 20 minutes away from Snowshoe for Thursday-Sunday (Feb 15th-18th).
 If there’s enough interest, we’ll reserve even more and make this a real romp.

 Depending on people’s schedules, everyone will come on either Thursday night or sometime on Friday.
 Rough schedule will be: